Platoon (film): Plot

 In 1967, U.S. Army volunteer Chris Taylor arrives in South Vietnam and is assigned to an infantry platoon of the 25th Infantry Division near the Cambodian border.
-The platoon is commanded by the young and inexperienced Lieutenant Wolfe, who relies on two experienced non-commissioned officers: the cynical Staff Sergeant Barnes, and the more compassionate Sergeant Elias.
+The platoon is commanded by the young and inexperienced Lieutenant Wolfe, who relies on two experienced non-commissioned officers: the ruthless Staff Sergeant Barnes, and the more compassionate Sergeant Elias.

-Taylor participates in a night ambush of a North Vietnamese Army force.
-Taylor is wounded during the firefight while Gardner, another new replacement is killed due to his inexperience.
+Taylor participates in a night ambush of an invading North Vietnamese Army force and a rebelling Viet Cong force.
+Taylor is wounded during the firefight while Gardner, another new replacement, is killed.
 Taylor returns to base from the aid station and bonds with Elias and his circle of marijuana users ("heads"), a clique distinct from Barnes and his hard-edged followers.

-During another patrol two soldiers are killed by a booby trap and Manny is abducted by unseen assailants who stage the corpse.
-The platoon finds the body and search a nearby village, finding a supply cache.
+During another patrol, two soldiers are killed by a booby trap while Manny is captured and slain by unseen assailants.
+The platoon finds Manny's body and search a nearby village, finding a supply cache.
 Barnes aggressively interrogates the village chief and murders his wife in view of the villagers.
-When he also threatens to murder the chief's daughter, Elias intervenes and assaults Barnes.
+When he also threatens to murder the chief's granddaughter, Elias intervenes and assaults Barnes.
 Wolfe breaks up the ensuing fight, orders the supplies destroyed and the village razed.
 Wolfe feigns ignorance when Elias accuses him of not stopping Barnes.
-Taylor prevents two girls from being gang-raped by some of Barnes' men but is remorsefully unable to prevent Bunny from murdering a villager.
+Taylor prevents two girls from being gang-raped by some of Barnes' men, but is remorsefully unable to prevent Bunny from murdering a villager.

-Company commander Captain Harris threatens to court-martial anyone found to have illegally killed civilians, and orders Barnes and Elias to put aside their differences.
-On their next patrol, the platoon is ambushed and pinned down.
-Wolfe directs artillery fire onto his own unit before Barnes calls it off.
-Barnes orders Elias, Taylor, Rhah and Crawford to intercept flanking enemy troops, pulls the rest of the platoon back, and goes out to retrieve Elias.
-When Elias is separated from the others, Barnes takes the opportunity to shoot him.
-During the helicopter extraction, he tells Taylor that Elias is dead, but as they fly out they see the mortally wounded Elias chased from the jungle by NVA soldiers and killed.
+Back at base, company commander Captain Harris warns he will pursue an investigation and court martial anyone found to have killed any civilians, leaving Barnes worried Elias will testify against him.
+On their next patrol, the platoon is ambushed and pinned down, taking casualties.
+Wolfe accidentally directs artillery fire onto his own unit, causing more casualties, before Barnes calls it off.
+Elias asks for three men to intercept flanking enemy troops, a plan Barnes agrees to but only after telling Elias "out here you belong to me".
+Elias takes Taylor, Rhah and Crawford to intercept flanking enemy troops.
+Barnes pulls the rest of the platoon back, and goes out to retrieve Elias.
+Elias is separated from the others and finds Barnes alone, who then takes the opportunity to shoot him.
+Heading towards the helicopter extraction, he tells Taylor that Elias is dead, but as they fly out they see the wounded Elias chased from the jungle by NVA soldiers and VC guerillas before getting killed.